-Delhi HC asks police to state action taken against man for offensive tweet against Mohammed Zubair
+Delhi HC asks police what action was taken against man for offensive tweet about Mohammed Zubair

 The court told the police to file a status report in six weeks.

-The Delhi Police on Friday asked the police what action it took against a Twitter user who posted an offensive tweet about Alt News co-founder Mohammed Zubair in August 2020, Live Law reported.
+The Delhi High Court on Friday asked the police what action it took against a Twitter user who posted an offensive tweet about Alt News co-founder Mohammed Zubair in August 2020, Live Law reported.

 Justice Anup Jairam Bhambhani told the police to file a status report in six weeks.

 “You went hammer and tongs against him [Zubair],” the judge noted.
 “But the case has now ended in a whimper, as it should have... because there was no evidence.
-But what action have you taken against this man? [the person who posted the allegedly offensive tweets].”
+But what action have you taken against this man? [the person who posted the allegedly offensive tweet].”

 The lawyer for the police told the court that it was conscious of the Supreme Court’s directions that action should be taken in hate speech without waiting for a complaint.
 The counsel said that appropriate action would be taken in the case, according to PTI.